ancillaryfactory/Topic-Manager/readme.txt

 == Changelog ==
+Version 1.6:
+* Recommended security update: Admin functionality is now only available to users who can manage options (admins)

-Version 1.6: Added link in Admin bar and display of descriptions in frontend table
+* Added link in Admin bar and display of descriptions in frontend table